-Before you start: Prepare the veggies and get out all ingredients and then follow the cooking method in the instructions.
+Before you start: Prepare the veggies, get out all the ingredients, and then follow the cooking method in the instructions.

 Step 1: Warm olive oil in a Dutch oven and add diced onions and carrots.
 Stir and cook until softened.

 Step 2: Add minced garlic, arrowroot, and then the spices in batches, stirring between each addition.
 Drop in the cauliflower florets, chopped broccoli, vegetable broth, and coconut milk.